StackExchange/so4t_scim_user_activation/README.md

-# Stack Overflow for Teams SCIM-based User Deactivation
+# Stack Overflow for Teams SCIM-based User Activation
 A SCIM API script for Stack Overflow for Teams that can automate the Activation of a list of specific existing users.